Tyler O'Neill Preview, Player Props: Cardinals vs. Mets

 - The Mets pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mets have the 20th-ranked team ERA across all MLB pitching staffs (4.51).
+- The Mets' 4.49 team ERA ranks 20th across all league pitching staffs.

-- Mets pitchers combine to surrender 153 total home runs at a rate of 1.2 per game (to rank 22nd in the league).
+- Mets pitchers combine to rank 19th in baseball in home runs given up (154 total, 1.2 per game).

-- Senga will try to secure his 10th victory when he makes the start for the Mets, his 23rd of the season.
-He is 9-6 with a 3.30 ERA and 149 strikeouts in 122 2/3 innings pitched.
+- Carrasco (3-6) gets the starting nod for the Mets in his 19th start of the season.
+He's put together a 6.40 ERA in 84 1/3 innings pitched, with 62 strikeouts.

-- The righty's most recent time out came on Sunday against the Atlanta Braves, when he threw six innings, surrendering three earned runs while allowing four hits.
+- The righty's last time out came on Monday against the Pittsburgh Pirates, when he threw three innings, surrendering two earned runs while allowing four hits.

-- In 22 games this season, the 30-year-old has put up a 3.30 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .217 to opposing batters.
+- The 36-year-old has put up an ERA of 6.40, with 6.6 strikeouts per nine innings, in 18 games this season.
+Opposing hitters have a .293 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.